BAE-JI-WANG/bsp-user-manual/source/alertnow/en/user_guide_alertnow_en.md

     |                 |  -	Acknowledge
     |                 |  -	Close
     +-----------------+-----------------------------------------------------------------------------+
-    | Date Created    |  Displays the created date and time of the incident.
+    | Created         |  Displays the created date and time of the incident.
     +-----------------+-----------------------------------------------------------------------------+
-    | Date Changed    |  Displays the last updated date and time of the incident.
+    | Changed         |  Displays the last updated date and time of the incident.
     +-----------------+-----------------------------------------------------------------------------+
     | Urgency         |  Displays the urgency of the incident.
     +-----------------+-----------------------------------------------------------------------------+
     | Service         |  Displays the name of the service where incident occurred.
     +-----------------+-----------------------------------------------------------------------------+
-    | Manager         |  Displays the name of the user designated as the manager of the incident.
+    | Assignee        |  Displays the name of the user designated as the manager of the incident.
     +-----------------+-----------------------------------------------------------------------------+